russell-archer/StoreHelper/README.md

 # Description
 ![](./readme-assets/StoreHelperDemo0.png)

-Implementing and testing In-App Purchases with `StoreKit2` in Xcode 13, Swift 5.5, iOS 15, macOS 12 and SwiftUI.
+Implementing and testing In-App Purchases with `StoreKit2` in Xcode 13 with SwiftUI, Swift 5.5, iOS 15 and macOS 12.

-> This app requires `StoreKit2`, Swift 5.5, Xcode 13 and iOS 15.
+> This app requires `StoreKit2`, Swift 5.5, Xcode 13, iOS 15 and macOS 12.
 >
 > See [In-App Purchases with Xcode 12 and iOS 14](https://github.com/russell-archer/IAPDemo) for details of working with the original `StoreKit1` in iOS 14 and lower.